Skip to content

 P2P Networking - Session Request

 Next we'll check out the P2P networking functionality.
-Over in the lobby tutorial, we did a P2P handshake when someone joins the lobby, it would trigger a p2p_session_request callback which would in turn trigger this function:
+Over in the lobby tutorial, we did a P2P handshake when someone joins the lobby, it would trigger a network_messages_session_request callback which would in turn trigger this function:

-func _on_p2p_session_request(remote_id: int) -> void:
+func _on_network_messages_session_request(remote_id: int) -> void:

 # Get the requester's name